Steps to Refuse Tests:

 - Make a plan: Some parents do not want their child to be forced to sit quietly for 8-12 hours of testing, so they choose to keep them home or schedule dentist, eye, doctor checkups, etc. during the testing.
 That is a decision you will need to make and communicate with your child.
 If your child does not go to school during the testing, be sure to ask when the testing make-up dates will be because your child will most likely be offered the test when he/she returns to school.
 It is best to know in advance, and having that information in writing from your teacher/principal/district is wise to avoid miscommunication.

-- Here's what will probably happen: You'll get a memo forwarded to you from Christy Ballard at the TDOE from April 2015.
+- Here's what will probably happen: You'll get a memo forwarded to you from the TDOE.
 This memo is a way to bully parents into not refusing/opting-out of the test.
 The memo says there is no Opt-Out Law in TN.
 However, it is important to know that there is no law stating that children must take the test, either.
 They can't force students to take a test.
 So, don't let that memo discourage you.
 Stay strong and do what you know is best for your children.

 - No matter what, remember your manners: Teachers and administrators have no choice and must give the tests.
 They'd most likely lose their jobs if they didn't.
 Your school district would lose funding (but nobody really can tell us how much) if they didn't give these tests.
 Many teachers are just as frustrated as you are, so please be kind to them.
 Don't blame them for this mess.